Bulk Renewal Application

 As the Sr. User Experience Designer assigned to this project, I met regularly with our development team in the UK and our Business Analyst in office to do rapid prototyping and develop instructions on how to use the new app.

-02 Discovering the Problems
+02 Defining the Problem

-When the spread of COVID-19 began, libraries across the world had to close their doors to patrons.
+• When the spread of COVID-19 began, libraries across the world had to close their doors to patrons.
 This left patrons unable to return books that had already been checked out and staff unable, for a time, to receive items back into the library.

 03 Defining the Main Problem

-How might we help libraries around the world have control over the due dates of items that were on loan before the immediate closure of their doors.
+How might we help libraries around the world have control over all the due dates of items that were on loan before the immediate closure of their doors.

 04 Designing the Solution